Michigan Tint Exemption

 Penalties for Illegal Tint in Michigan

-Exemption documentation must be kept in the vehicle
+Exemption certification must be kept in the vehicle at all times

 No sticker required